Leymooo/VelocityUtils/README.md

 * /find (tells you in which server a player is)
 * /list (lists players in all servers)

-## Planned features

-Currently, the only planned feature is a configuration file.
-Feel free to open an issue if you want to suggest another feature/command!

 ## License
 VelocityUtils is licensed under the permissive MIT license.
 Please see the [`LICENSE`](https://github.com/DoNotSpamPls/VelocityUtils/blob/master/LICENSE) file for more information.
-This project uses code from the MIT licensed [Velocity Proxy](https://github.com/astei/velocity).
+This project uses code from the MIT licensed [Velocity Proxy](https://github.com/VelocityPowered/velocity).